Fordow Uranium Enrichment Plant: History

 Iranian authorities state the facility is built deep in a mountain because of repeated threats by Israel to attack such facilities, which Israel believes can be used to produce nuclear weapons.
-However, attacking a nuclear facility so close to the city of Qom which is considered so holy between Shia Muslims brings concern of a potential risk of a Shiite religious response.
+Attacking a nuclear facility so close to the city of Qom, which is considered holy among Shia Muslims, raises concerns about a potential Shia religious response.

 In November 2013, hundreds of Iranians, mostly students of Sharif University of Technology, accompanied by the head of AEOI, Ali Akbar Salehi, and several Majles (parliament) representatives formed a human chain around the Fordow uranium enrichment facility.
 The students were there to show their support for the Iranian nuclear program.

+Under the 2015 Joint Comprehensive Plan of Action, Fordow was to stop researching and enriching uranium for at least 15 years.
+The facility was to be converted into a nuclear physics and technology center.
+For 15 years, Fordow would maintain no more than 1,044 IR-1 centrifuges in six cascades in one wing.
+Two of the six cascades would be transitioned for stable isotope production for medical, agricultural, industrial, and scientific use.
+The other four would remain idle.
+Iran agreed to keep no fissile material there.

-In 2016, Iran stationed anti-aircraft S-300 missile system at the site.
+In 2016, Iran stationed anti-aircraft S-300 missile systems at the site.

+The uranium enrichment infrastructure at Fordow was attacked by Stuxnet and related cyberweapons.

+On 1 February 2023, the IAEA "criticised Iran ... for making an undeclared change to the interconnection between the two clusters of advanced machines enriching uranium to up to 60% purity, close to weapons grade, at its Fordow plant."